sfigg/commercialization-public/manufacture/desktop/windows-deployment-sample-scripts-sxs.md

 @echo.
 @echo	This script is for use with FFUs that will be captured from
 @echo	drives that are smaller than the drive they will be applied
-@echo
-@echo UPDATE (JULY 2016):
-@echo * This script stops just after applying the image.
-@echo   This gives you an opportunity to add siloed provisioning packages (SPPs)
-@echo   so that you can include them in your recovery tools.
-@echo.
-@echo   After the script is complete, use apply-recovery.bat to finish
-@echo   setting up the recovery tools.
-@echo.
-@echo * This script creates a now includes support for the /EA variables for quicker
-@echo   image capture and recovery.
-@echo.
-@echo * This script now includes support for the /EA variables for quicker
-@echo   image capture and recovery.
-@echo.
-@echo * This script now checks to see if you're booted into Windows PE.
 @echo.
 @if not exist X:\Windows\System32 echo ERROR: This script is built to run in Windows PE.
 @if not exist X:\Windows\System32 goto END